ARU1-TEAM/Ubuntu-complete-install/README.md

 ~~~ sh
 sudo apt-get install fonts-cantarell
 ~~~
-Then you can select `Cantarell Regular` in both window manager and appearance over the font tab.
+Then you can select `Cantarell Regular` in both `Window Manager` and `Appearance` over the font tab.

 ### Panel Preferences
+These are the modules to boot in the `Items Tab` in your `Panel Preferences`:
 - `Whisker Menu`
 - `Separator (invisible)`
 - `Window Buttons`